Gerolf Annemans: Party chairman

 On 16 December 2012, Annemans was elected chairman of the Vlaams Belang.
-He succeeded Bruno Valkeniers after an unsatisfactory electoral result.
-The party had lost over two-thirds of its electorate in its traditional stronghold Antwerp.
+He succeeded Bruno Valkeniers after poor election results, where the party had lost over two-thirds of its electorate in its traditional stronghold Antwerp.
 Annemans' chairmanship was confirmed in a secret ballot by a large majority of 92% of party members.
-The fresh VB foreman championed a strict migration policy and a revision of EU cooperation, but, above all, voiced more than ever the demand for an independent Flanders.
+The fresh VB foreman championed a strict migration policy and a revision of EU cooperation, but mostly focused on Flemish independence.